Athletics at the 2016 Summer Olympics – Women's 400 metres: Summary

 In the final, Natasha Hastings made up most of the stagger on one of the favorites, Shaunae Miller and held the lead to the halfway point.
 Miller made up the stagger on Stephenie Ann McPherson in lane 8 to her outside.
 Starting about 150 metres into the race, Miller accelerated, passing Hastings before the halfway point in the far turn.
 In lane 4, Allyson Felix ran an even pace which saw her separate from the athletes inside of her and catching Shericka Jackson late in the second turn.
 Coming off the turn, Miller held a clear 2 metre advantage over Hastings, with Felix gaining on Hastings and Jackson more than a metre behind Felix.
 Hastings was passed by Felix who continued to gain on Miller.
 In the last few metres as Felix gained on her, Miller started to lean forward trying to get to the finish line.
 As Felix looked to pass her in the final step, Miller made a last desperate headlong dive across the line.
 The photo finish revealed her shoulders had crossed the line seven hundredths of a second ahead of Felix.
 Jamaican Shericka Jackson finished 3 metres back for bronze.

 Felix's silver became her seventh Olympic medal.
 She would later earn two more Olympic gold medals as part of the winning 4x100 meters and 4x400 meters teams, tying her with Merlene Ottey as the most decorated woman in track and field history, with nine Olympic medals.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows: